Borislav Mihaylov

-Borislav Biserov Mihaylov (Борислав Бисеров Михайлов; born 12 February 1963) is a Bulgarian former professional footballer, who played as a goalkeeper, and Former President of the Bulgarian Football Union (2005 – 2019; 2021 – 2023).
-He is the longest-serving president of the Bulgarian Football Union, he has been at the head of the organization for 16 years.
-He is also a former member of the executive committee of UEFA.
+Borislav Biserov Mihaylov (Борислав Бисеров Михайлов; 12 February 1963 – 31 March 2026) was a Bulgarian professional footballer who played as a goalkeeper and was twice president of the Bulgarian Football Union (2005–2019; 2021–2023).
+He was the longest-serving president of the Bulgarian Football Union, having been at the head of the organization for a total of 16 years.
+He was also a member of the executive committee of UEFA.

-Mihaylov was captain of the Bulgaria national team during their major fourth-place run at the 1994 FIFA World Cup (during the shoot-out against Mexico at the 1/8-final stage he saved two penalties), as well as during their participation in UEFA Euro 1996.
-He also played at the 1986 FIFA World Cup and 1998 FIFA World Cup and is currently the second most-capped player of the Bulgaria national football team with 102 appearances, and the footballer with the most matches played (60) as captain.
+Mihaylov was captain of the Bulgaria national team during their major fourth-place run at the 1994 FIFA World Cup, as well as during their participation in the UEFA Euro 1996.
+He also played at the 1986 and 1998 FIFA World Cups and still is the second most-capped player of the Bulgaria national football team with 102 appearances, and the footballer with the most matches played (60) as captain.

 Club career

-In 1995, Mihaylov joined English First Division team Reading for a then club record of £800,000, replacing the departed club favourite Shaka Hislop.
-However his time at the club was marked by a series of injuries, and his club career in England never took off.
+In 1995, Mihaylov joined English First Division team Reading for a then club record of £800,000, replacing the departed Shaka Hislop.

 Administrative roles

 After retiring from active sports he started a career in football administration.
 He was vice-president of the Bulgarian Football Union from 2001 until 2005, when he replaced Ivan Slavkov as president of the Bulgarian Football Union.

 On 22 March 2011, he was elected to the executive committee of UEFA.

-On 15 October 2019, Mihaylov resigned as President of BFU after being asked to step down for ignoring racist behavior during games.
+On 15 October 2019, Mihaylov resigned as President of BFU after being asked to step down for ignoring racist behaviour during games.

 On 28 April 2021, after a meeting with BFU, Mihaylov became the president again.

 On 27 November 2023, he resigned again as President of BFU after a lot of pressure from football fans and being asked by a lot of famous people and politicians from Bulgaria, to step down from the position.

-Personal life
+Personal life and death

 In 1998, he married Maria Petrova, a former prominent rhythmic gymnast.
-Borislav is the son of former goalkeeper Biser Mihaylov and the father of also former goalkeeper Nikolay Mihaylov, while his younger daughter Elinor is a tennis player.
+Borislav is the son of former goalkeeper Biser Mihaylov and the father of also former goalkeeper Nikolay Mihaylov, while his younger daughter is a tennis player.

+On 24 November 2025, Mihaylov was admitted to hospital, with Bulgarian news agency BGNES reporting that he had suffered a stroke and was "in a moderate injured state".
+He died at a hospital in Sofia, on 31 March 2026, aged 63.